Opportunity Profile

 AMELIA GAYLE GORGAS LIBRARY

-Located opposite the Quad from Denny Chimes and forming the north leg of the UA Quad, the Amelia Gayle Gorgas Library supports teaching and research needs in humanities, social sciences and government information as the campus’ main library.
+Located opposite the Quad from Denny Chimes and forming the north leg of the UA Quad, the Amelia Gayle Gorgas Library supports teaching and research needs in humanities, social sciences and government information as the campus’s main library.
 Among the research libraries in the state of Alabama, Gorgas Library provides the latest technology-driven services and unparalleled print and online research collections.
-Gorgas Library is named for Amelia Gayle Gorgas, the first female librarian at The University of Alabama and was the first academic building on campus named after a female.
+Gorgas Library is named for Amelia Gayle Gorgas, the first female librarian at The University of Alabama, and was the first academic building on campus named after a female.
 Students and faculty make close to 900,000 visits to the Library each year.

 THE UNIVERSITY OF ALABAMA STUDENT CENTER